FrancisCrickInstitute/DESdemonA/README.md

 this.

-In addition to creating an R object which contains all the results of all the analyses specificed, any of these ways of invoking the analysis will produce an HTML report in the `results` directory.
+In addition to creating an R object which contains all the results of all the analyses specified, any of these ways of invoking the analysis will produce an HTML report in the `results` directory.

 ## Output